edwardgoldring/website/content/home/projects.md

 #   tag = ".demo"

 +++
-"Elite Purges in Dictatorships" (book manuscript, working title)
+"Preserving Power: Elite Purges in Dictatorships" (book manuscript, working title)

 "The Effects of Elite Purges on Attempted and Successful Coups"